Seungri: Trial

 On January 27, 2022, after a final appeal at the South Korean High Court for Armed Forces, his prison sentence was reduced to 18 months.
 Seungri pleaded guilty to all charges brought against him.
 He also stated that he would reflect on his actions.

 His sentence was upheld by the Supreme Court of Korea on May 26, 2022, whereupon Seungri was discharged from the military and transferred to a civilian prison to serve the remainder of his term.

 On February 6, 2023, it was reported that Seungri would be released from prison on February 11.
 On February 9, 2023, Seungri was released from prison.

+Special Violence

+Gangnam Police Station accepted the criminal complaint against Seungri for special violence (violence with weapons involved).
+The complaint. a man in his 30s, claimed that he was violated by Seungri while eating at a restaurant.
+Seungri has claimed that the complaint has demanded to sit with him while he was drunk, and that although it is true that he held up his bottle of alcohol while rejecting, he has not committed any violence against the complaint.